Wendell Morgan

-Wendell Morgan (born 22 April 1935) is a retired Welsh professional footballer who played as a wing half and outside left in the Football League for Brentford, Carlisle United and Gillingham.
+Wendell Morgan (born 22 April 1935) is a Welsh retired professional footballer who played as a wing half and outside left in the Football League for Brentford, Carlisle United and Gillingham.
 Though Morgan did not make a first team appearance while with Cardiff City early in his career, his later spells with Swansea Town and Newport County made him one of a small group of players who have been contracted to all three South Wales Football League clubs.

 Club career

 Early years

 Morgan began his career with local Gorseinon non-League club Grovesend Welfare, before moving to First Division club Cardiff City in May 1952.
 He failed to make an appearance for the first team before departing in June 1954.

 Brentford

 Morgan signed for newly relegated Third Division South club Brentford in June 1954, after writing a letter to manager Bill Dodgin to request a trial.
 He spent the 1954–55 season in the reserve team and finally made the first senior appearance of his career in a 3–0 victory over Crystal Palace on 15 October 1955.
 He made 16 further appearances during the 1955–56 season and scored five goals.
 After making five early-1957–58 season appearances, Morgan left the Bees.
 He made 49 appearances and scored six goals during just under two years as a first team player at Griffin Park.